LGN520/farreach-public/docs/netreach-voting.md

 	hash partition
 - For GETRES_S (for GETREQ_S which is cache update decision for GETREQ)
 	+ hash -> replace keys -> set valid bit as 1, dirty bit as 0, and reset savedseq -> set corresponding vallen and put values ->
-	-> reset votes as 0 -> reset lock as 0 -> clone a packet as GETRES [update GETRES_S as PUTREQ_GS to server for eviction if necessary]
+	-> reset all votes as 0 -> reset lock as 0 -> clone/convert a packet as GETRES [update GETRES_S as PUTREQ_GS to server for eviction
+	if necessary]
+- For GETRES_NS (for GETREQ_S which is cache update decision for GETREQ but without data in server)
+	+ hash -> keep original keys -> keep original valid, dirty, and savedseq -> keep original vallen and values -> -> reset neg votes as 0 -> reset lock as 0 -> convert a packet as GETRES
 - For PUTREQ_RU (for PUTREQ_U which is recirculation-based cache update for PUTREQ)
 	+ hash -> replace keys -> set valid bit as 1, dirty bit as 1, and reset savedseq -> reset corresponding vallen and put values ->
-	-> reset votes as 0 -> reeset lock as 0 -> clone a packet as PUTRES, and update PUTREQ_RU as PUTREQ_PS or PUTREQ_N to server for
-	eviction or notification
+	-> reset all votes as 0 -> reeset lock as 0 -> clone a packet as PUTRES, and update PUTREQ_RU as PUTREQ_PS or PUTREQ_N to server for eviction or notification

 ## Other notes